Online subscriber terms

 When these Terms and how we can change them

 These Terms apply to your use of the services through our apps (whether on a laptop, mobile device or otherwise), websites, or via a gateway.
 We can change these Terms at any time by posting an updated version online and the changes take effect 30 calendar days later.
 Continued use after that date shall mean you accept the changes.
 If you are a consumer and the changes are big and not to your advantage we will let you know.
 If you do not like the changes you may end your subscription within 14 days of our notice and receive a refund of fees paid by you that relate to the period after your subscription ends.
-In this paragraph a consumer means an individual resident in the UK, EU or EEA acting for purposes wholly or mainly outside their trade, business, craft or profession who does not have a business account with us.
+In this paragraph a consumer means an individual resident in: (a) the UK, EU or EEA acting for purposes wholly or mainly outside their trade, business, craft or profession who does not have a business account with us; (b) Australia who pays us AUD 100,000 or less each year.

 How we provide our services